Post by: Mike Philipps

 2018 WGC-Mexico Odds

-The two charts below compare the odds for the top-20 players (according to their odds) across three of my favourite golf betting sites for international readers and across three solid sites for US-based readers.
+The two charts below compare the odds for the top-20 players (according to their odds) across three of my favourite golf betting sites for our readers.
 These are the odds for each golfer to win outright, but you will also find even more betting options at each bookmaker.
 Some of the other types of golf bets you can place include head-to-head matchups pitting one player against another, top-3 finish and more.

 The Top Picks